pockanoodles/pockanoodles/README.md

 # Kaito Soeno

 Systems engineer focused on LLM infrastructure.
 Experience in multi-agent orchestration, consumer hardware inference, knowledge pipelines.
 Building from scratch to understand the stack.
-Studying Business Analytics and PPE (Politics, Philosophy and Economics).
+Currently studying Business Analytics and PPE (Politics, Philosophy and Economics).

 ## Projects